George Mudie (politician): Early life

-Born in Dundee, Scotland's fourth-largest city, George Mudie was educated at the Waid Academy in Anstruther and later studied Social Studies at Newbattle Abbey College in Dalkeith.
+Born in Dundee, Scotland's fourth-largest city, Mudie was educated at the Waid Academy in Anstruther and later studied Social Studies at Newbattle Abbey College in Dalkeith.
 He worked initially as an engineer and then joined the merchant navy.
 In 1968 he became a trade union official with the National Union of Public Employees, a position he held until his election to the House of Commons in 1992.

 Parliamentary career

-Mudie was elected as a Leeds City Councilor in 1971 at the age of 26 and became the Council Leader from 1980 to 1989, elected as the authority's youngest leader to date at the age of 35 following the 1980 council election.
+Mudie was elected as a Leeds City Councillor in 1971 at the age of 26 and became the Council Leader from 1980 to 1989, elected as the authority's youngest leader to date at the age of 35 following the 1980 council election.

 He was then elected as the Labour MP for Leeds East at the 1992 General Election following the retirement of the former Chancellor of the Exchequer, Denis Healey.
 He held the seat comfortably until his retirement in 2015.

 In Parliament he was appointed as an Opposition Whip in 1994, a position he held until the Labour landslide at the 1997 election when he was elevated to become the Treasurer of HM Household and Deputy Chief Whip.
 In 1998 he was appointed as a Parliamentary Under-Secretary of State at the Department for Education and Employment.
-He was dropped from the government in 1999.
+He returned to the back benches in 1999.

-He has served on a number of select committees, and has been a member of the Treasury Select Committee since 2001.
+He served on a number of select committees, and was a member of the Treasury Select Committee from 2001 to 2014.

-He voted in opposition to changes to Marriage legislation, rebelling against his party in a series of "Same Sex Marriages" votes in 2013–14.
+In February 2013, Mudie voted against the second reading of the Marriage (Same Sex Couples) Act 2013.
+Subsequently, in May 2013 the MP voted against the bill’s third and final reading, opposing the legalisation of same-sex marriage within England and Wales.

 Personal life

 He is married with three children, one from a former marriage.
 He named his eldest son Keir after Keir Hardie.
-His wife is a primary school headmistress.
+His wife is a retired primary school headmistress.